gregjd/frequent-finder/README.md

 Note that my map has fewer frequent services shown because for this one I set frequency parameters that are more strict than those used by the transit authority.
 (Also, see those short red segments?
 Those are places where bus lines overlap to create a short frequent corrider.
 Yes, FrequentFinder handles those easily.)

-In the very near future (i.e. within the next few days), I will post a link for viewing the JavaScript portions of FrequentFinder live on the web, as well as the source code.
+I am currently working on the Mapbox and D3 portions of this project, and will post them when they are in a useful state.
 Also note that I am planning to reorganize some of the code in frequent-finder.py/ff.py in order to make it more readable.

 I am planning a number of other enhancements to FrequentFinder.
 I will also write up documentation for how to use FrequentFinder, particularly for people with little coding experience.
 I'm hoping it will be accessible to "non-coders."